juliaelman/juliaelman.github.io/pages/work.md

 </h3>
 <article>
 	<p>
-		Julia is a team lead for the <a href="https://standards.usa.gov/">U.S. Web Design Standards</a>, a library of open-source UI components and visual styles to create beautiful, consistent experiences across the federal government.
+		Led the first <a href="https://standards.usa.gov/">U.S. Web Design Standards</a>, a library of open-source UI components and visual styles to create beautiful, consistent experiences across the federal government.
 It has been used by over 100 federal and states agencies since its launch in 2015.
 	</p>
 </article>
 <h3>